stela/CarND-Behavioral-Cloning-P3/writeup_report.md

   - 10
   - 1 (the steering angle)

+Throughout, the "elu" activation function is used.
+It is supposed to allow slightly faster training than the "relu" activation function.
+Use of an activation function introduces non-linearity, which is essential for learning non-linear/more abstract features.

 Here is a visualization fo the architecture, copied from [NVIDIA's article](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/#attachment_7025) about it:

 ![NVIDIA cnn architecture][model_visualization]